 Testing the efficacy of the mobile stress-reduction app, Personal Zen.
 Computer-based attention bias modification training (ABMT), which is brief, cost-effective, and easy to administer, addresses these barriers.
 We are among the few labs testing the efficacy of gamified ABMT and have developed an evidence-based smartphone app (iOS) called Personal Zen that harnesses ABMT techniques to reduces stress and anxiety in individuals who play it briefly or regularly.

-The app is currently available on the iTunes store and has been reviewed by PsyberGuide.
 We have published several studies (e.g., Dennis-Tiwary, Egan, et al., 2016; Dennis & O’Toole, 2014) documenting anxiety-and stress-reduction effects of Personal Zen in adults along with biobehavioral factors underlying its effects.
 In a recent randomized clinical trial (Dennis-Tiwary, Denefrio, & Gelber, 2017), using Personal Zen for a month reduced subjective anxiety and stress reactivity in pregnant women, including the stress hormone cortisol.
 Ongoing studies examine how to boost the beneficial effects of Personal Zen to better personalize treatment.

 Despite recent claims that smartphones have psychologically destroyed a generation of Millennials and fueled the epidemic of teen anxiety and suicide in the United States, research on this topic is in its infancy, and much more needs to be known before such causal claims can be made.